bmoussaud/xl-aws-workshop/README.md

 * deploy `Applications/aws-host/1.0.0` package in an environmnet containing an aws.Cloud Configuration item with your AWS credentials.
 * Once deployed, in the Infrastructure, a new Configuration representing the new EC2 instance has been created and added to the environment. it follows the following pattern 'Infrastructure/{{%instanceId%}}-host'.
+* trigger the `check Connection` control task to validate it.

 ### Provision tomcat using Ansible

 * apply the Devops-as-code defintions containing the deployment package containing the java-server-application package.

 ```bash
 xlw apply -f xebialabs/application_tomcat.yaml